RGrun/thread-test/README.md

 # Thread Test

-I wrote this program in order to better understand multithreading in Java.
+I wrote this program to better understand multithreading in Java.

 # Usage